crate/cratedb-terraform/aws/README.md

 ## Accessing EC2 instances
 Your EC2 instances will only have a public IP address if the corresponding VPC subnet is configured to [auto-assign](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html) public IP addresses.

 Connecting via SSH can be done using the `ubuntu` user and the configured key pair.
-In the default configuration.
-SSH is not enabled by default in the security group.
+In the default configuration, SSH access is enabled in the security group.
+If can be disabled if needed via the `ssh_access` variable.